Electioneering and Signs

 - All persons working for candidates may not obstruct the sidewalks or entrances to the buildings.
 Many of the buildings used as polling locations are open for business; thus, not everyone entering the building is there to vote.

-- By state law, political signs are allowed starting 30 days before early voting begins and must be removed on the 10th day after the election.
+- By state law, political signs are allowed in State highway right-of-way starting 30 days before early voting begins and must be removed on the 10th day after the election.

 - Before placing signs on private property, permission must be granted by the property owner.
 A property owner has the right to remove and dispose of political signs placed on their property.